 About TCOPS / TCOPS International: The Organization

-are patrol officers, deputies, federal officers, detectives, correctional officers, parole
+patrol officers, deputies, federal officers, detectives, correctional officers, parole agents,

-agents, probation officers, constables, rangers, parks police, police officers, deputy
+probation officers, constables, rangers, parks police, police officers, deputy

+sheriffs, state

-sheriffs, state special agents, federal special agents, special police officers, reserve
+special agents, federal special agents, special police officers, reserve

+officers, district

-officers, district attorney investigators, forensic scientists, crime scene technicians,
+attorney investigators, forensic scientists, crime scene technicians, military law enforcement

-military law enforcement personnel, corrections officers & CID officers, community service
+personnel, corrections officers & CID officers, community service officers, college, campus,

 There are currently plans to incorporate TCOPS into a Not-For-Profit Organization, to

 advance the cause of transgender employee’s right to be employed and/ or retain